foopgp/foopgp-hugowebsite/content/english/author/_index.md

 # page title background image
 bg_image: "images/backgrounds/world.jpg"
 # meta description
-description : "Trombinoscope of those who try to fix the world by sharing the [OpenPGP](/about/openpgp/) vision."
+description : "Portraits of people who are rebuilding the world by sharing the [OpenPGP](/about/openpgp/) vision."
 ---